jnozzi/cocoadev.com/markdown/PerlLang.md

 ----

-This General/WikiWikiWeb is implemented in perl.
+This WikiWikiWeb is implemented in perl.
 A single perl script does it all, in fact.

 ----